At James Douglas Sales & Lettings, we’re committed to respecting and protecting your privacy.

 How do we collect personal information about you?

 We obtain personal information about you that you provide to us through our website, emails, telephone conversations, documents you provide to us or when you visit one of our branches, for example when you:

 We also obtain personal information relating to you using automated technical means when you visit our website.

 What type of personal information is collected?

-The information we collect through our website using automated technical means includes: the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform, identification number, online identifier and location data.
-We also collect information about your website visit including which website pages are accessed, page response times and length of visits to pages.
+The information we collect through our website using automated technical means including; the Internet Protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform, identification number, online identifier, and location data.
+We also collect information about your website visit including which website pages are accessed, page response times, and length of visits to pages.

 How long do we retain your personal information?